apreus/paris-project-exhibition/_exhibits/c.md

 [^4]: Julia Briggs, “Modernism’s Lost Hope: Virginia Woolf, Hope Mirrlees, and the Printing of Paris,” Reading Virginia Woolf (Edinburgh: Edinburgh University Press, 2006): 80; Brenda Silver, Virginia Woolf Icon (Chicago: University of Chicago Press, 1999): xi.

-[^5]: Two important models for us were The Modernist Journals Project and The Victorian Women Writers Project, which both offer XML transcriptions of printed works.
-For the Modernist Journals Project see modjourn.org and for The Victorian Women Writers Project see webapp1.dlib.indiana.edu/vwwp/welcome.do.

-[^6]: See, for example, the versions of another early Hogarth Press book, Monday or Tuesday, available on [HathiTrust](babel.hathitrust.org/cgi/pt?id=coo1.ark:/13960/t05x2w944) and The Internet Archive (archive.org/details/cu31924013241066/page/n5).

-[^7]: See for example, page 11.
-How would this series of lines be most logically translated into line groups?
-Would it be based on variations in the vertical spacing?
-In the horizontal alignment?
-In typeface?

-[^8]: In the TEI guidelines, the element is defined as containing “a representation of some written source in the form of a set of images rather than as transcribed or encoded text.”
-See TEI Consortium, eds., “Facsimile,” [Guidelines for Electronic Text Encoding and Interchange](www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-facsimile.html.)

-[^9]: You can move between these formats by selecting different options at the top of the page.
+[^5]: You can move between these formats by selecting different options at the top of the page.